 - Issue: A problem in your code that prevents it from being Clean Code.
 Each issue is linked to one Clean Code attribute which is associated with one or more software qualities, each with a level of severity.

 Issues in code are linked to Clean Code code attributes.
-When an issue is detected, it signifies that this part of your code is not consistent, intentional, adaptable, or responsible enough, and that it impacts one or multiple software qualities.
-See the Issues page for more details.
+When an issue is detected, it signifies that this part of your code is not consistent, intentional, adaptable, or responsible enough and that it impacts one or multiple software qualities.

 Issues detected by the Sonar Scanner are impacted by Clean Code attributes that define code health.
 The characteristics of these attributes contribute to the improvement of your code.